-This information was last checked on 9/22/21.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey to Vienna from Prague.
+The information above was last checked on 1/25/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip between Prague and Vienna.

-The cheapest way to go to Vienna from Prague is by taking a bus, which costs on average $13 (€10).
+The cheapest way to go to Vienna from Prague is by taking a train, which costs on average $14 (€12).

 This is compared to other ways of getting to Vienna:

-Taking a bus is usually $243 (€194) less than taking a flight to Vienna, which costs on average $256 (€204) for the same trip.
+Taking a train is usually $238 (€199) less than taking a flight to Vienna, which costs on average $253 (€211) for the same trip.